Promoting equity in HIV/AIDS care in the Southeastern U.S.

 Program sites

-Through grants to three organizations, the Foundation is supporting evidence-based programs to help promote sustainable improvements in the delivery of HIV care.
+Through grants to three organizations, the Foundation supported evidence-based programs to help promote sustainable improvements in the delivery of HIV care.

-The University of Alabama at Birmingham (UAB) serves as the National Program Office (NPO) for HIV Care Connect.
-It supports the grantee organizations’ program efforts to reduce disparities in HIV care and improve health outcomes.
-The NPO is also leading the cross-site evaluation of this initiative.
+The University of Alabama at Birmingham served as the National Program Office for HIV Care Connect.
+It supported the grantee organizations’ programs leading the cross-site evaluation and helping advance efforts to improve HIV care and treatment.

 Program approach

-Social determinants of health – factors such as economic stability, neighborhood and physical environment, education, stigma, and social circumstances – contribute significantly to disparities among people living with HIV in underserved U.S. communities.
-Addressing the social determinants of health and connecting individuals living with HIV to high-quality care, treatment, and support is critical in achieving and maintaining viral suppression, a key goal of treatment.
+Economic stability, neighborhood and physical environment, education, stigma, and social circumstances can all act as barriers to health care among people living with HIV in U.S. communities.
+Addressing these factors and connecting individuals living with HIV to high-quality care, treatment, and support is critical in achieving and maintaining viral suppression, a key goal of treatment.

-• Implementing multifaceted strategies to improve long-term engagement in HIV care
+• Implement multifaceted strategies to improve long-term engagement in HIV care

-• Strengthening multisectoral collaborations to address factors within and outside the health care system that affect access to HIV care and health outcomes
+• Strengthen multisectoral collaborations to address factors within and outside the health care system that affect access to HIV care and health outcomes

-• Engaging the community in program development and implementation to ensure that interventions are tailored effectively to meet local needs
+• Engage the community in program development and implementation to ensure that interventions were tailored effectively to meet local needs